Saturday, January 31, 2009

 After lunch we wandered down to the square and poked around in the shops.
 Note the blue sky!

 I am not sure what's on the program for tomorrow, the actual anniversary date.
 We'll either go out to Tonalá for a day of shopping or we'll go into Guadalajara for comida and some swanky restaurant.
-The great lamp hunt is officially on; we found a couple of great urns today that could be turned into lamps if we can't find anything else.
+The great lamp hunt is officially on; we found a couple of big urns today that could be turned into lamps if we can't find anything else.
 But we're holding out for a Tonalá visit before deciding.
 That little town, about 15 minutes from here, is like one gigantic flea market, 24/7.
 Thursday and Sunday are the actual "market" days, when the streets are clogged with vendors selling every imaginable art, craft, jimcrack, doo-dad, piece of essential junk imaginable.
-But if we go on Friday it will be much quieter and easier to get around.
+If we go on Friday it will be much quieter and easier to get around.
 We'll decide in the morning.

 Whatever we do, it's just nice to be here.
 Weather is beautiful; warm, clear blue skies, no humidity, no mosquitoes.
 A welcome change.